-If you own your practice or if you are an independent contractor providing services to a healthcare facility, you must consider the legal structure of your business entity and the protections it can provide to you.
-For example, as its name implies, a limited liability company (LLC) can provide a limited level of liability protection to its owners, commonly referred to as its members, in the following manner.
+If you own your practice or you are an independent contractor providing services to a healthcare facility, you must consider the legal structure of your business entity and the protections it can provide to you.
+For example, as its name implies, a limited liability company (LLC) can provide limited liability protection to its owners, commonly referred to as its members, in the following manner.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-Jessica Pendergraft, CFP®, CDFA®* is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Jessica Pendergraft, CFP®* is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

 Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.
 PWA is not a registered broker/deal and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.